SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/email/mimecast_advanced_email_security.md

 ### Create your intake

-1. Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the `Mimecast Advanced Email Security`.
+1. Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the `Mimecast Email Security`.
 2. Copy the associated Intake key

 ### Pull the logs to collect them on Sekoia.io